 Update: November 2021 — Resveratrol (RSV) may promote hair growth.

 Dr. Sinclair has conducted significant research on how sirtuins are modulated by endogenous molecules as well as pharmacological agents such as resveratrol.
 Other areas of anti-aging research in which Dr. Sinclair has participated include senolytics and caloric restriction.

 However, many of Dr. Sinclair’s peers accuse him of being overoptimistic and impatient.
 Not always a bad thing in the hair loss world, where we typically have the opposite situation.
-The resveratrol angle has had some hiccups over the past decade and Dr. Sinclair seems to have shifted his focus to other anti-aging research in recent years.
+The resvertarol angle has had some hiccups over the past decade and Dr. Sinclair seems to have shifted his focus to other anti-aging research in recent years.

-Dr. David Sinclair and NAD Update
+Dr. David Sinclair and NAD News

 - Dr. Sinclair is using his own NAD molecule.
 He has supposedly reduced his biological age by 24 years after taking the pill.

 - David Sinclair’s father is 79 years old, and has been white water rafting and backpacking since starting to ingest the molecule a year-and-a-half ago.

 - Dr. Sinclair’s sister-in-law is now fertile again after taking the pill.
 This despite that fact that she started to transition into menopause in her 40s.
 (My note: I assume this implies that she is in her 50s now).

 - Potential increase in human lifespan to 150 years of age.